 This course will equip environmental professionals with the essential decision making and project leadership skills required to effectively develop initiatives that address complex environmental problems and create impact.
-Using Monitoring, Evaluation, and Learning frameworks, students will learn self-efficacy when developing a strategy to address an environmental issue.
+Using logical frameworks, students will learn self-efficacy when developing a strategy to address an environmental issue.
 Through a scenario-based course project focused on a conservation, sustainability, or environmental regulatory compliance issue, students will learn how to lead and develop essential project elements.
 Students will hone quantitative literacy skills to establish timelines and deliverables, allocate resources, identify appropriate data and metrics, and evaluate the project's impact.
-Students will complete this course with an understanding of how to leverage appropriate technologies and existing research for project planning, monitoring, and evaluation to foster better environmental stewardship and sustainability outcomes.
 This course teaches students decision-making, project leadership, and data skills to plan, manage, and assess environmental projects, using real-world tools to improve sustainability and conservation efforts.